+• 2.(a)(i)

-2.(a)(i) No director qualifies as "independent" unless the board of directors affirmatively determines that the director has no material relationship with the listed company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the company).
+No director qualifies as "independent" unless the board of directors affirmatively determines that the director has no material relationship with the listed company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the company).

-As permitted by the NYSE standards applicable to foreign private issuers ("FPIs") and in accordance with Danish law and practice, the Board of Directors generally determines whether its members qualify as independent under the Danish Corporate Governance Recommendations.
-However, five of its eight shareholder-elected Board members (and five out of 12 in total) may be deemed independent under the NYSE standard.
+As permitted by the NYSE standards applicable to FPIs and in accordance with Danish law and practice, the Board of Directors generally determines whether its members qualify as independent under the Danish Corporate Governance Recommendations.
+However, six of its nine shareholder-elected Board members (and six out of thirteen in total) may be deemed independent under the NYSE standard.

-Novo Nordisk complies with the Danish Corporate Governance recommendation, which provides that at least half of the shareholder-elected Board members should be independent.
+Novo Nordisk complies with the Danish Corporate Governance Recommendation, which provides that at least half of the shareholder-elected Board members should be independent.
 Employees are entitled to be represented by half of the total number of shareholder-elected Board members and are not considered independent.